-The policies recommended here are an essential part of Deep Center's work to create a more just and equitable Savannah-a Savannah that recognizes and accounts for the historical and contemporary structural inequities that harm some members of our community and benefit others.
+BY: Dare Dukes, Executive Director, Deep Center; Raphael Eissa, Community Engagement Coordinator, Deep Center; Coco Papy, Director of Communications and Development, Deep Center; and community partner Kate Blair, Executive Director, Savannah/Chatham CASA he policies recommended here are an essential part of Deep Center's work to create a more just and equitable Savannah-a Savannah that recognizes and accounts for the historical and contemporary structural inequities that harm some members of our community and benefit others.
 By "just" and "equitable," we mean a Savannah that meets all young people and families where they are, removes barriers, and invests the necessary resources to ensure everyone thrives.
 We understand that one policy brief cannot correct history, but we also know that our community will not get to where we need to go if we do not move past talk and into action.
 This document is our action: a first step as we make the road by walking.